How to Stay Safe and Avoid Fines on a Car Journey with your Pet

 How to Keep Pets Safe

-If you’re taking your furry-friend on a car journey, there are many ways that you can keep them safe and secure.
+If you’re taking your furry-friend on a car journey, whether for a day trip or to a kennels or cattery, there are many ways that you can keep them safe and secure.
 For small animals, such as cats and smaller dogs, pet carriers are ideal.
 They’re warm, cosy, and make a nice environment for your pet, whilst also not taking up too much space in the car.
 However, some pets might be resistant to getting inside such a small space.
 To avoid your pet getting anxious and playing up before the journey, introduce the carrier to your cat or small pup in advance so they can become familiar with it.
 When placing them in, pop the carrier on its back so the door is facing the ceiling, then lower them in rear-end first, so they don’t feel like they’re being forced into something.
 Also, it’s a great idea to put their favourite blanket in there to comfort them.

 For medium and larger sized dogs, a harness attached to a seat belt is a much better option for travelling in a car.
 The harness works just like a human’s seat belt, which helps keep them stable in the car by restraining their movement.
 It’s best to get a harness rather than a collar to attach to the seat belt, as it means your pup will be comfortable yet restrained, without having anything attached to their neck.
 A collar around the neck could potentially cause whiplash and many other serious injuries in a crash.
 Some dogs may find these types of harnesses uncomfortable, so give them a chance to wear it indoors a couple of times before they travel in it for the first time.